cdktf/cdktf-provider-googlebeta/docs/googleComputeGlobalForwardingRule.python.md

 - *Type:* str

-The value of the label must match the specified value.

-value can have a maximum length of 1024 characters.
+The value that the label must match.
+The value has a maximum length of 1024 characters.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.63.1/docs/resources/google_compute_global_forwarding_rule#value GoogleComputeGlobalForwardingRule#value}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.64.0/docs/resources/google_compute_global_forwarding_rule#value GoogleComputeGlobalForwardingRule#value}

 ---